uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/algorithms.md

 If an application you create is too slow, people will get frustrated with it and won't use it.
 It doesn't matter if your software is amazing, if it takes too long they will simply give up and try something else!

-## Algorithms, Programs and Informal Instructions
+## Algorithms, programs and informal instructions

 At this stage you might be thinking that algorithms and computer programs kind of sound like the same thing, but they are actually two very distinct concepts.
 They are each different ways of describing how to do something, but at different levels of precision: